lizziewilliams09/Physics-BSc-Coding-Exercises/README.md

 # BSc Short Coding Exercises

-This repository contains a collection of small coding tasks and numerical exercises undertaken throughout my BSc in Theoretical Physics (2020–2024).
-Each task is contained in its own Jupyter notebook (with explanations, background, and results documented in the markdown cells) or in a folder with its own README.
-The purpose of this repo is to showcase the coding and computational physics skills I developed during my undergraduate degree.
+This repository contains a collection of coding tasks and numerical exercises completed during my BSc in Theoretical Physics (2020–2024).
+Each task is provided either as a Jupyter notebook (with explanations, background, and results documented in the markdown cells) or as a folder containing multiple Python scripts along with a dedicated README.
+The purpose of this repository is to showcase the coding, simulation, and computational physics skills I developed throughout my undergraduate studies.

 ## Excersizes